 The CPD Explorer Program is run by fully certified and highly skilled law enforcement officers within the department.
 These law enforcement officers are responsible for training, evaluating, and recruiting qualified youth into the program.
 These officers are dedicated to the success and overall well-being of each explorer into the post.

 What is the role of a CPD Explorer?

 CPD Explorers are an integral part of the police department.
 They are involved in many community building roles, support efforts, and any area they are deemed needed.
 You will see explorers helping out at USC Football games, homeless shelter and food drives, youth mentoring summits, and so much more!
 Explorers are also trained in the area of law enforcement tactics.
 Explorers will receive training that is used by certified police officers.
-Some of the areas explorers will be instructed in are South Carolina Code of Laws, Physical Fitness, Defensive Tactics, Advanced Tactical Training, First Aid and CPR, Public Speaking, Courtroom Testimony, and much more.
+Some of the areas Explorers will be instructed include; South Carolina Code of Laws, Physical Fitness, Defensive Tactics, Advanced Tactical Training, First Aid and CPR, Public Speaking, Courtroom Testimony, and much more.
 Explorers also take part in law enforcement competitions across the state and country.
 Explorers get to put their skills against other explorer post across the state in an effort to show their excellence!
-Each explorer is molded to become leaders from the time they step foot into our program.
+Each explorer is molded to become a leader from the time they step foot into our program.
 We are always improving and evolving our program to become the best in the state!
 Many explorers that reach the age of 21 are usually hired within their governing police department!

 How do I become a CPD Explorer?